brainech/braintech/README.md

-# Anthony Paul - Web Designer
+# Umar Ahmed - Web Designer

 ![Profile Picture](profile_picture.jpg)

 ## Introduction

 Hi there!
-I'm Anthony Paul, a passionate web designer with a keen eye for aesthetics and a knack for creating visually stunning and user-friendly websites.
+I'm Umar Ahmed, a passionate web designer with a keen eye for aesthetics and a knack for creating visually stunning and user-friendly websites.
 With several years of experience in the industry, I have developed a strong understanding of modern web design principles and best practices.

 In this portfolio, I showcase some of my notable projects to demonstrate my skills, creativity, and attention to detail.
 Whether you're looking to revamp your existing website or create a brand new one from scratch, I'm here to help you bring your vision to life.